 Every spring, millions of visitors come to The Netherlands to enjoy Dutch tulips in full bloom.
-Unfortunately, tulip hot spots like Keukenhof are very crowded and expensive.
-It is also sometimes impossible to get tickets for the Keukenhof because they are sold out on busy days.
+Unfortunately, tulip hot spots like Keukenhof can be very crowded and expensive.
+Getting tickets for the Keukenhof is also sometimes impossible because they are sold out on busy days.

 Therefore, I described the six best regions with tulip fields in the Netherlands to see tulips for free.
 In addition, I have also described the best flower parades and flower markets in The Netherlands in 2023 because they also offer the possibility to watch Dutch tulips for free.

 The six best regions in The Netherlands to see Dutch tulips for free are:

 Read on to discover the best six Dutch tulip regions to see tulips for free, or scroll down to find the best free flower parades and markets in the Netherlands in 2023.